JacekQ/codesnippets/README.md

-# CodeSnipets
+# Code Snippets

-Angular 7 project to store code snippets in diffent languages like: Angular, CSS, HTML, Javascript, React, SCSS, Typescript.
+This is Angular 7 project to store code snippets in diffent languages like: Angular, CSS, HTML, Javascript, React, SCSS, Typescript.
-Project build using code formating, flex-layout, ngrx store, SCSS and Firebase.
+Project uses code formatting, flex-layout, ngrx store, SCSS and Firebase.

-Adding snippets is possible for logged in user and visible for all.
+Adding snippets is only possible for logged in user and visible for all.

 ## Installation pre-requisites

-This project has minimal dependencies, you only need node and npm installed on your machine.
+This project has minimal dependencies, you only need firebase account, node and npm installed on your machine.
 These are some tutorials to install node in different operating systems.

-Make sure to install the latest version of Node 6
+Make sure to install Node version of 8.11 at least.

 ## Installation Instructions